Home Recipes Second courses Children's menu or what to feed your child

 • salt to taste;

-• favorite seasonings optional.
+• favorite seasonings as desired.

 • butter or vegetable oil for greasing the baking sheet.

-1. Put the oven to preheat to 200 degrees.
+1. Preheat the oven to 200 degrees.

 Leave a Reply